Nytol Herbal Tablets vs Kalms Night: Which Natural Sleep Aid Works Best in the UK?

 Valerian Root

-A systematic review in the journal Sleep Medicine found mixed results, though some trials showed improved sleep quality and latency with 300–600mg doses—closer to what Nytol offers than Kalms Night.
+Numerous studies have tested valerian’s impact on sleep, A systematic review in the journal Sleep Medicine found mixed results, though some trials showed improved sleep quality and a tendency to fall asleep quicker with 300–600mg doses—closer to what Nytol offers than Kalms Night.

 Hops